 - Campus Map

-Welcome to the Dig Alert Information Center for Facility Services at Cal State University San Marcos.
+Welcome to the Utility Mark-Out Information Center for Facility Services at Cal State University San Marcos.

-Please use the links to gain an understanding for all appropriate policy and procedures for digging:
+Please use the links to gain an understanding for all appropriate policy and procedures for mark-out:

 - Why should I delineate?